Rotatable Antenna-Enhanced Cell-Free Communication: Simulation Results

 In Fig. 3, we illustrate the convergence behavior of the proposed algorithms.
 As expected, for all considered numbers of APs $L$, the sum rate increases monotonically with the number of iterations.
 Although an increased number of APs results in marginally slower convergence, all configurations converge within 10 iterations, verifying the algorithm’s effectiveness.

 Fig. 4 illustrates the sum rate performance versus the number of APs $L$ for a fixed number of users $K=5$.
 As expected, the sum rate increases with $L$ for all considered schemes.
-Moreover, the proposed RA-based scheme and the RA-user alignment scheme consistently outperform all other benchmark schemes.
+Moreover, the proposed RA-based scheme and the RA-user alignment scheme outperform other benchmark schemes in terms of the sum rate performance.
 This performance gain is mainly due to the capability of RAs to dynamically steer their boresight directions toward the desired users, thereby focusing the radiation power for SINR enhancement.
+However, as $L$ increases, the RA-user alignment scheme approaches the isotropic antenna-based scheme, indicating that simply steering each RA toward its served user overlooks inter-user interference and thus yields only limited performance improvement.
 Notably, the proposed RA-based scheme achieves an additional performance gain over the RA-user alignment baseline.
 This underscores the effectiveness of the proposed joint optimization algorithm, which also accounts for the impact of inter-user interference rather than merely pursuing the maximization of the associated user's signal power.

 Fig. 5 illustrates the average per-user rate versus the number of users $K$ for different schemes.
 As $K$ increases, the average per-user rate decreases for all considered schemes since more users will lead to more severe multiuser interference.
 Notably, the proposed RA-based scheme consistently achieves the best performance and demonstrates superior robustness against inter-user interference.
 This improvement is primarily attributed to the ability of RAs to adaptively rotate their boresight directions, thereby concentrating signal power toward intended users and reducing the interference caused by signal energy leakage to other users.
-In contrast, the fixed directional antenna-based scheme performs even worse than the isotropic antenna-based scheme, as its inability to adjust boresight directions leads to limited coverage and poor interference management.
+Meanwhile, as $K$ increases for a fixed number of APs, the impact of multiuser interference becomes increasingly pronounced.
+Moreover, users are more crowded in the angular domain, which reduces the interference-suppression flexibility offered by boresight rotation.
+As a result, the relative performance gain of the proposed RA-based scheme gradually decreases.
+When $K$ is large, multiuser interference dominates, and the isotropic antenna-based scheme with MMSE precoding can even outperform the RA-user alignment scheme, as the latter does not explicitly account for inter-user interference.
+Additionally, the fixed directional antenna-based scheme exhibits poor performance, as its inability to adjust boresight directions leads to limited coverage and poor interference management.
 This observation highlights the importance of directional flexibility in enhancing overall communication quality.

 Fig. 6 shows the cumulative distribution function (CDF) of the rate per user for the considered schemes.
 As compared to the RA-user alignment scheme, for the proposed RA-based scheme, a greater proportion of users achieve high data rates, indicating that optimized boresight control significantly improves per-user performance.
 In addition, the fixed directional antenna-based scheme results in zero-rate transmission for a subset of users, primarily due to its inability to adapt the boresight directions, which leads to coverage blind spots.